Write unique content (HIGH PRIORITY)

 If you must use frames, always use the noframes tag (MEDIUM PRIORITY)

 Frames and search engines don’t mix well.
-But if you must use frames, then you should always include an extensive noframes version of your site.
-And by extensive, the best way to get your site indexed in search engines is to completely rewrite it in your noframes version.
+But if you must use frames, then you should always include an extensive no-frames version of your site.
+And by extensive, I mean that completely rewriting your site in your noframes version is the best way to get it indexed in search engines.

 If you must use Flash, always include alternative text (MEDIUM PRIORITY)